shaloo/docs.arcana/docs/deploy/migrate-testnet-mainnet.md

         <figcaption>Mainnet Configuration Profile Available</figcaption>
       </figure>

+## 2. Update Redirect URI

+The redirect URI setting displayed in the dashboard for the Mainnet configuration profile must **also be updated** for all the social login providers that are enabled for the app.
+Use the respective social login provider's console and update the OAuth settings with the new redirect URI value.

 {% include "./text-snippets/warn_update_redirect_uri.md" %}

-## Step 2: Update `AuthProvider`
+## 3. Update `AuthProvider`

 In the app integration code, replace the Testnet {{config.extra.arcana.app_address}} with the newly assigned Mainnet {{config.extra.arcana.app_address}} and recompile the app.

 {% include "./code-snippets/init_auth_mainnet.md" %}

-That is all! :material-party-popper:{ .icon-color }

-!!! an-note "Wallet Address Change"
+??? an-warning "Wallet Address Change"

       The user's wallet address will differ when the app is migrated from Testnet to Mainnet.